aratur/multiplication/README.md

 # Multiplication table learning app

-This is a practice project that implements an application used to help memorize multiplication table.
+This an application used by kids to memorize multiplication table.
+Makes use of Redux Toolkit to manage global state, and a dedicated slice with internationalization methods.
+UI built with Bootstrap v3.

 ## Table of contents